The Citadel Bulldogs: Football

-The current Head Coach is Brent Thompson who has compiled a record of 15–7 including an 11–5 mark and one Conference Championship in his two season.
+The current Head Coach is Maurice Drayton.

 Since 2005, three Bulldog players have been drafted by NFL teams.
 Several alumni have played in the pro ranks including former ESPN analyst Paul Maguire, a tight end and punter with the LA/San Diego Chargers and Buffalo Bills; running back Stump Mitchell with the St. Louis/Arizona Cardinals, kicker Greg Davis who played for several teams including Atlanta, Tampa Bay and Arizona; running back Travis Jervey who played in 2 Super Bowls with Green Bay and fullback Nehemiah Broughton who played for Washington, the New York Giants and Arizona.
 Wide receiver Andre Roberts of the Bills and cornerback Cortez Allen of Pittsburgh are currently active.